-If you find that you are spending more and more money for the perfect under-eye concealer, or treatments to combat puffiness in your face, you should look at the root causes.
-In my practice I have found that the culprit behind those dark circles and puffy eyes can range from thyroid problems to food allergies.
-Here are some solutions to the five common causes:
+If you find that you’re spending more and more money for the perfect under-eye concealer, or treatments to combat puffiness in your face, you should look at the root causes.
+In my practice I’ve found that the culprit behind those dark circles and puffy eyes can range from thyroid problems to food allergies.
+Here are some solutions to the five most-common causes:

-1. Detox your diet: Many of us tend to consume the same foods day after day with little variety.
-This may lead to our bodies becoming “sensitized” to some foods, which can result in myriad symptoms that are surprisingly not always digestive in nature.
+Many of us tend to consume the same foods day after day with little variety.
+This may lead to our bodies becoming “sensitized” to some foods, which can result in symptoms that are not always digestive in nature.
 One of the key signs is an overall sensation of puffiness and increased water retention or dark circles under the eyes.
 In fact, many of my patients are thrilled that this resolves itself once the culprit food is removed.

 When we don’t get enough sleep, however, this process is stunted and fluid is stuck in the tissues – creating the puffy look.
 As well, a sleepless night can make skin look pale and blood vessels more visible, giving the appearance of dark circles.

-Natasha Turner, N.D. is a naturopathic doctor, Chatelaine magazine columnist, and author of the bestselling books The Hormone Diet and her newest release, The Supercharged Hormone Diet, now available across Canada.
-She is also the founder of the Toronto-based Clear Medicine Wellness Boutique.
+Natasha Turner, N.D. is a naturopathic doctor, Chatelaine magazine columnist, and author of the bestselling books The Hormone Diet and The Supercharged Hormone Diet.
+Her newest release, The Carb Sensitivity Program, is now available across Canada.
+She’s also the founder of the Toronto-based Clear Medicine Wellness Boutique and a regular guest on The Dr. Oz Show.
 For more wellness advice from Natasha Turner, click here.